ysyk2021/the-art-of-effective-presentations-communicating-with-clarity-and-confidence-in-presentations/src/chapter-5-2.md

-Chapter 5: Maximizing Your Presentation Skills: Finding Ways to Communicate Clearly and Confidently
+Finding Ways to Communicate Clearly and Confidently
 ===================================================================================================

 Communicating clearly and confidently is essential for maximizing presentation skills.
 In this chapter, we will explore strategies for finding ways to communicate clearly and confidently.